Ice Cube Neutrino Observatory 2016

 Where Are They?

-The team worked at the Amundsen-Scott South Pole Station in Antarctica – the southernmost continually inhabited place on the planet.
-The IceCube site is about one kilometre from the South Pole station, which supplies the necessary logistics of food, power, and shelter.
+The team works at the Amundsen-Scott South Pole Station in Antarctica—the southernmost continually inhabited place on the planet.
+The IceCube site is about one kilometer from the South Pole Station, which supplies the necessary logistics of food, power, and shelter.
 Despite the cold outside, life inside the station is relatively luxurious with comfortable beds, cooked meals, and showers twice a week.
-The South Pole is reached by plane from McMurdo Station on the coast of Antarctica from October through February, after which time temperatures become too low for planes to operate safely.
-Approximately 50 people stay there the rest of the year, which is known as wintering over.
-IceCube has two to three people dedicated to overseeing the operation of the telescope during this period at the South Pole.
+The South Pole is reached by plane from McMurdo Station on the coast of Antarctica from the end of October through February, after which time temperatures become too low for planes to operate safely.
+About 40 people stay there the rest of the year, which is known as wintering over.
+IceCube has two people dedicated to overseeing the operation of the telescope during this period at the South Pole.

 Meet the Team